 Since joint auto loans usually involve a significant other or someone who is contributing income to the same household, the following method may make the most sense to most borrowers:

 The co-borrower who wants to take on repayment can go to a loan lender and get a new loan.

 They can apply for another car loan, a personal loan, credit card, or even apply for a bad credit loan option with a low credit score.
 Bad credit loans are available, although they tend to have higher interest rates.
 If they qualify, they can use that new loan to pay off the existing joint auto loan.
 Through this, the initial loan agreement will no longer stand.

 People refinance loans for various reasons.
 In some cases, refinancing offers lower interest rates (for borrowers with a good credit score), a larger loan, and other factors that make debt management more accessible.

 Can I Have More Than One Joint Loan?

 Like other forms of credit, you can apply for funding from an additional joint loan after taking out your first one.
 Keep in mind the same rules that impact a singular loan will apply to a joint loan, with the addition of your co-borrower’s payment habits.
 Learn more about how to manage debt wisely before signing up for multiple loan types and lenders.

 Joint car loan financing offers those with limited income and a poor credit score to get the funding they need to buy a new car.
 Adding a co-borrower shows more income, and even with poor credit could increase chances for loan approval.

-If you are considering a joint loan, you may be wondering which credit score lenders use for these loans.
-The answer is that there will be a credit check to each co-borrower’s credit.
-Lenders use both scores to determine eligibility for financing the vehicle’s value and the interest rate.
-Co-borrowers can help each other get a lower interest rate and save money if one of them has a good credit score.
+If you are considering using a co-signer or co-borrower to get a joint loan, you may be wondering which credit score lenders use for these loans.
+The answer is that there will be a hard credit check done to each applicant.
+Although you may not need a good credit score to qualify for auto loans, as every lender has different credit requirements.